Bloom Yoga & Wellness

 We begin and end our classes with the sound of "Om" - an ancient practice to honor or to dedicate our practice with a special intention.
 The sound of Om is said to be the vibrational sound of the universe which brings us home to the physical realm in which we live.
 Chanting is not a requirement and all students are welcome to join in or refrain.
 Most people begin to enjoy adding the vibrational sound of Om to their practice after chanting it a time or two!

-We offer 6 and 8 week sessions ($48 for six week sessions and $60 for eight week sessions).
-We welcome students to join mid-session for a pro-rated fee of $10 per class for the classes remaining in the session.
+We offer 6 and 8 week sessions ($75 for eight week sessions).
+We welcome students to join mid-session for a pro-rated fee of $13 per class for the classes remaining in the session.